demetr1ce/demetr1ce/README.md

 # Hello 👋

 I am Demetrice.
 Welcome to my sandbox, my time capsule, my collection of odds and evens.
-I am a full stack software engineer by trade, front-end developer at heart.
+I am a full-stack software engineer by trade, front-end developer at heart.

 When I'm AFK, you can usually find me hanging out with my family 👨‍👩‍👧, gaming 🎮, hiking ⛰, watching movies 🎥, reading 📚, working around the house 🛠, or on vacation 🏖